Eustace the Monk: Early life

 Eustace was born a younger son of Baudoin Busket, a lord of the county of Boulogne.
 According to his biography, he went to Toledo, Spain, and studied black magic there.
 The author of the Histoire des Ducs de Normandie wrote in Eustace's own day, "No one would believe the marvels he accomplished, nor those which happened to him many times."
 He later returned home to become a Benedictine monk at St Samer Abbey near Calais, and then left the monastery to avenge his murdered father.
-Other evidence, however, suggests that his father's death occurred soon after 1190.
-That evidence proves that by 1202, Eustace was the seneschal and bailiff of the count of Boulogne, Renaud de Dammartin, and that in c.
+Other sources, however, suggest that his father died soon after 1190.
+The same sources mention that by 1202, Eustace was the seneschal and bailiff of the count of Boulogne, Renaud de Dammartin, and that in c.
 1204, the two quarrelled and, accused of mishandling his stewardship, Eustace fled and was declared an outlaw.
-Renaud confiscated his lands and fields; Eustace burned two mills in retaliation.
+Renaud confiscated his lands and fields; Eustace supposedly burned two mills in retaliation.